intel-lab-lkp/linux/Documentation/scheduler/sched-stats.rst

 /proc/<pid>/schedstat
 ---------------------
-schedstats also adds a new /proc/<pid>/schedstat file to include some of the same information on a per-process level.
-There are three fields in this file correlating for that process to:
+schedstats also adds a new /proc/<pid>/schedstat file to include some of the same information on a per-task level.
+There are three fields in this file correlating for that task to:

      1) time spent on the cpu (in nanoseconds)
      2) time spent waiting on a runqueue (in nanoseconds)